soc/scala/src/library/scala/collection/readme-if-you-want-to-add-something.txt

 2. Forwarders

-Classes Traversable, Iterable, and Seq also have forwarders, which forward all collection-specific accessor operations to an underlying collection.
+Classes Iterable, Iterable, and Seq also have forwarders, which forward all collection-specific accessor operations to an underlying collection.
 These are defined as classes with names ending in `Forwarder' in package collection.generic.
 If you add a new